alpargur/lighting-network/README.md

 - Start mosquitto with the custom config in the background: `mosquitto -c /path/to/custom.conf -d`

 ## Troubleshoot
-- If you are trying to install the packages on your global environment and your Pi is equipped with a recent OS version you might encounter with a failure of package installation.
-In that case, you can enable `--allow-breaking-changes` flag.
+- If you are trying to install the packages on your global environment and your Pi is equipped with a recent OS version you might encounter with a failure of package installation. <br> In that case, you can enable `--allow-breaking-changes` flag.
 - If you haven't shutdown Pi properly this may cause some hardware issues in the board.
-So shutting it properly down is highly suggested.
+So shutting it properly down is highly suggested!

 ## LED Control Logic